-- Changes in Legislation and Rules - -Enactment of the "Fair Treatment for Experienced Pilots Act" in 2007 - -Enactment of the "Airline Safety and Pilot Training Improvement Act of 2009" and the "Airline Safety and Federal Aviation Administration Extension Act of 2010" - -New ATP Certified Training Program Standards - -New Rest Requirement Rules - The impact of the above changes on the cost and length of time needed to become a ATP certificate holder - The impact of the above changes on mandatory retirement age - The impact of the above changes on pilots' work schedules - The increased need and availability of financial assistance for students to meet the new requirements - The continuing decline in the number of military pilots - The low entry level wages and perceived working conditions at the regional airlines, and - The predatory hiring practices of the major and regional airlines - The rapidly expanding foreign airline carriers and their demand for pilots prepared by both the FAA and industry sources.
-The changing supply and demand conditions indicate a potentially large deficit in the pipeline of qualified pilots over the next 10 to20 years unless training costs, entry level salaries, and work conditions are immediately addressed.
+• Changes in Legislation and Rules

+-Enactment of the "Fair Treatment for Experienced Pilots Act" in 2007 -Enactment of the "Airline Safety and Pilot Training Improvement Act of 2009" and the "Airline Safety and Federal Aviation Administration Extension Act of 2010" -New ATP Certified Training Program Standards -New Rest Requirement Rules

+- The impact of the above changes on mandatory retirement age - The impact of the above changes on the cost and length of time needed to become a ATP certificate holder - The increased need and availability of financial assistance for students to meet the new requirements - The continuing decline in the number of military pilots - The low entry level wages and perceived working conditions at the regional airlines, and - The predatory hiring practices of the major and regional airlines - The rapidly expanding foreign airline carriers and their demand for pilots - The impact of the above changes on pilots' work schedules

-In this analysis, the impact of the above factors on the supply of ATP certified pilots is examined along with the derived demand for ATPs.
-The demand for ATPs is evaluated using forecasts
+In this analysis, the impact of the above factors on the supply of ATP certified pilots is examined along with the derived demand for ATP certified pilots.
+The demand for ATPs is evaluated using forecasts prepared by both the FAA and industry sources.
+The changing supply and demand conditions indicate a potentially large deficit in the pipeline of qualified pilots over the next 10 to 20 years unless training costs, entry level salaries, and work conditions are immediately addressed.